Hollow Metal Door Nomenclature

 The intersection of either the perimeter members of a metal frame product or glass stops.

-CORNER GUSSET:
+CORNER POST:

 A closed section, which facilitates a turn in the hollow metal frame assembly.
 The angle of the turn may vary, although 45 degree and 90 degree turns are common.
+Also referred to as Corner Mullion.

 COVER PLATE: